Achieving a Better Life Experience Act

 Any person may contribute assets to an account, however, only the first ABLE account established for an individual will be disregarded when determining eligibility for public benefits, which may be problematic if multiple accounts accidentally are funded for the same individual.
 Subject to some exceptions, the maximum annual contribution to an account from all sources is limited to the federal annual gift tax exclusion – i.e., $15,000 in 2018.
 Additionally, an exception currently exists to permit some beneficiaries of ABLE accounts, e.g., those who are employed, to make further annual contributions up to the federal poverty limit ($12,880 in 2021) if the beneficiary is not contributing to defined tax-deferred retirement plans or annuities.
 Account contributions only may be made in cash (for instance, ABLE accounts cannot hold real estate or tangible personal property), and the total value of the account cannot exceed the state’s limit for a 529 college savings account.
 Tax reform at the end of 2017 also allowed for rolling over funds from a standard 529 education plan to an ABLE account, still subject to the annual contribution limit.

 Assets remaining in the account upon a beneficiary’s death first must be used to reimburse state(s) for Medicaid services provided to the beneficiary after creation of the ABLE account.
 This reimbursement is similar to that required for self-settled SNT established under federal law, 42 U.S.C. §1396p(d)(4), except that reimbursement under a self-settled SNT will extend to all Medicaid services provided to the beneficiary, even those prior to the establishment of the SNT.
-Any funds remaining in the ABLE account after reimbursement for Medicaid may be distributed to the individual’s estate or a designated beneficiary.
+Any funds remaining in the ABLE account after reimbursement for Medicaid may be distributed to the individual’s probate estate.